Taliban bans windows to stop women from being seen at home

 The Taliban have banned windows in residential buildings to stop women from being seen while they are at home in Afghanistan.

-Hibatullah Akhundzada, Taliban leader, ordered that buildings should not have windows looking into places where a woman could be sitting or standing.
+Hibatullah Akhundzada, the leader of the Taliban, ordered that buildings should not have windows looking into places where a woman could be sitting or standing.

-The order applies to both new buildings as well as already existing ones, according to a four-clause decree posted on social media site X late on Saturday.
+The order applies to both new buildings and existing ones, according to a four-clause decree posted on social media site X (formerly Twitter) late on Saturday.

-A decree posted by government spokesperson Zabihullah Mujahid on X states new buildings should not have windows where you can see “the courtyard, kitchen, neighbour's well and other places usually used by women”, AFP reports.
+The decree, posted by government spokesperson Zabihullah Mujahid on X, states that new buildings should not have windows where you can see “the courtyard, kitchen, neighbour’s well and other places usually used by women”, AFP reports.

 The decree stipulates that in properties with windows that do not fit the new guidelines, owners will be urged to either construct a wall or block the view “to avoid nuisances caused to neighbours”.

+“They have already ordered that women’s voices shouldn’t be heard in public, and now they are essentially stopping women from even looking out of the window.

+“They are stopping women from being seen.
+They are stopping women from seeing the world.
+It’s a total annihilation of women’s personhood and it is clearly ongoing.
+We don’t have any idea where this will end.”

-The Taliban, a hardline Islamist group which previously ruled Afghanistan, has blocked women from the workplace, education and public spaces, as well as barring them from taking part in all sports since seizing power after US and British forces withdrew in 2021.
+The Taliban, a hardline Islamist group that previously ruled Afghanistan, has blocked women from the workplace, education and public spaces, as well as barring them from taking part in all sports, since seizing power after US and British forces withdrew in 2021.

 Women in Taliban-ruled Afghanistan are currently prohibited from going to a salon, working out at the gym, and even speaking or praying in public.